cameronosmond/realYoutubeMusic/README.md

 - Store user id and refresh token securely in DynamoDB
 - Static React frontend hosted on S3
 - Serverless backend with Lambda functions

+## Note on Google OAuth Verification

+- This app uses Google OAuth2 for authentification.
+Since it will have fewer than 100 users, it is not verified by Google
+- When signing in, users may see a warning about the app being unverified, they may safely proceed
+- If the project were to scale beyond 100 users, completing Google's verification process would be required

 ## Getting Started